GitHub Version Control

 2. Adding your SSH key to the ssh-agent.

-After executing the first step, you will be prompted for a passphrase to add an extra layer of security.
-The second step adds your key to the SSH agent which allows the SSH agent to manage your keys so that you do not have to enter a passphrase every time you want to use the key.
+After executing the first step, you are prompted for a passphrase to add an extra layer of security.
+The second step adds your key to the SSH agent allowing the agent to manage your keys so that you do not have to enter a passphrase every time you want to use the key.

 Retrieving a Git repository's SSH key

-Generally, it is good practice to check your local machine for existing SSH keys before generating new ones.
+It is recommended that you check your local machine for existing SSH keys before generating new ones.
 Follow the steps in Github's documentation: Checking for existing SSH keys.
-As an overview, the document will lead you to perform the following steps:
+As an overview, the document discusses the following steps:

 1. Open Git Bash.